unaivicente/FinalProjectAIDL/README.md

 ## Tech used

 The machine learning framework used is Pytorch and the machine learning environment, Google Colab.
-Colab
+Colab provides a GPU with about 12GB of RAM and 38GB of disk to locate the dataset and the .pth file of the model.
+We don't use Google Cloud because with Colab resources we have enough.

+An example of GPU provided by Google Colab:

 ## Dataset